Toyota WV announces $210M investment in Buffalo plant

 “(The) announcement represents Toyota’s continued commitment to our customers as well as our community,” Toyota Motor Manufacturing West Virginia President Srini Matam said in a news release announcing the move.
 “We are thrilled to expand our Toyota family and continue our long-standing commitment to provide top-quality engines and transmissions for our customers.”

-The Buffalo plant produces nearly 1,000,000 engines and transmissions annually for North America-assembled Toyota models such as the Camry, Corolla and Highlander.
+The Buffalo plant produces nearly 1 million engines and transmissions annually for North America-assembled Toyota models such as the Camry, Corolla and Highlander.

 The announcement comes on the heels of a strong finish to 2020 for Toyota, specifically its North America division.